Distributionally Robust Causal Abstractions: Conclusion

 \section{Conclusion}

-We introduced a new class of $\rhoiota$-abstractions that ensure interventional consistency across a relevant set of environments.
-This framework yields robust abstractions that go beyond the limitations of exact abstractions while remaining more tractable than uniform ones.
-Building on this foundation, we developed the first \emph{robust} Causal Abstraction Learning (CAL) methods, \textsc{DiRoCA}, which explicitly account for distributional shifts and misspecification of SCM environments by formulating the problem as a Wasserstein DRO.
-Our theoretical results extend DRO concentration bounds in the CA setting for the true joint environment under both Gaussian and empirical settings.
-This provides principled guidance for selecting robustness levels, which also serve as a natural measure of abstraction strength.
+We introduced $\rhoiota$-abstractions, a framework that bridges the gap between brittle exact abstractions and intractable uniform ones by enforcing consistency across a relevant set of environments.
+To learn these, we proposed \textsc{DiRoCA}, which casts CAL as a DRO problem.
+Our theoretical results extend DRO concentration bounds to the CA setting for the true joint environment to guide radius selection and establish provable robustness guarantees, offering a closed-form analytical bound on the worst-case abstraction error.
 Experiments across different problems and prior art demonstrated a consistently lower abstraction error under both distributional shifts and structural misspecification.
 Notably, we observe that robustness to environmental shifts often induces resilience to broader sources of misspecification, such as imperfect structural assumptions or intervention mappings.
-The current framework is limited to linear abstractions, depends on reduced-form inversion, and assumes access to both a known intervention map and the true causal DAGs or an accurate estimate via causal discovery.
+The current framework is limited to linear abstractions and assumes access to both a known intervention map and the true causal DAGs or an accurate estimate via causal discovery.
 These present challenges that we aim to address in future work.